 The trail entrance is at the end of the bridge, but not indicated very clearly (I walked past the stairs leading to the trail without realizing that it was indeed there).

-But, once on the trail, it’s easy to orient yourself.
+But, once on the trail, it’s easy to find your way.
 Maps and signs clearly indicate the path to the summit of Hemeishan.
 There are two ways to get there: either following the “blue” path along the river or following the “green” path through the forest.
 I opted for the latter.

 The hike is not very complicated.
 The trail is asphalted and has a few steps.
 It passes by the ruins of the old amusement park and it is amazing to see how quickly nature can take over in an abandoned place.